SamR5/Miscellaneous-openGL/README.md

 The flood-it game

 ### HSVblobs
 Several blobs move on the screen.
-The color of each pixel is a function of the distance with every blobs Current functions:
+The color of each pixel is a function of the distance with every blobs.
+Current functions:
  - pixels = 3000000 / square_distance;
  - pixels = 180 * (1 + cos(0.1 * distance));